6 Sequoia National Park Waterfalls You Can’t-Miss on Your Next Trip

 • Best Time to Visit: Spring

-Mist Falls is one of the largest and most powerful Sequoia National Park waterfalls, also extending into nearby Kings Canyon.
-The 9-mile round-trip hike to Mist Falls presents a moderate challenge, making it suitable for those seeking a rewarding adventure.
-The trail leads you through the picturesque Paradise Valley, where the South Fork of the Kings River flows alongside, offering beautiful views along the way.
+Mist Falls is one of the largest and most powerful waterfalls in Sequoia National Park, and it also extends into nearby Kings Canyon.
+The 9-mile round-trip hike to Mist Falls offers a moderate level of difficulty, making it a great choice for those looking for a rewarding adventure.

 Be prepared to get wet from the mist, especially in spring when the waterfall is at its peak.